-IGMPv2 is backward compatible with IGMPv1 and is referred in RFC 2236 (Internet Group Management Protocol, Version 2 specification for IGMPv2).
-Packet format of IGMPv2 message is shown in below diagram –
+IGMPv2 is backwards compatible with v1 and is referred to in IGMP RFC 2236 (Internet Group Management Protocol, Version 2 specification for IGMPv2).
+The packet format of the v2 message is shown in the below diagram –

-IGMP Version 2 uses following 4 types of IGMP messages:
+IGMP Version 2 uses the following 4 types of IGMP messages: